What Does a Customer Service Representative Do?

-- Fulfill orders received via email, fax, website, or some other electronic data interchange
+- Fulfill orders received by email, fax, website, or other electronic data interchange.

-- Follow up on customers' problems to ensure the correct solution was carried out
+- Follow up on customer problems to ensure the correct solution was carried out.

-- Be able to work in an open-plan call center setting
+- Work in an open-plan call center setting.

 Customer Service Representative Salary

-A customer service representative's salary varies according to geographical area, industry (financial or medical jobs pay better than others), and number of years on the job.
+A customer service representative's salary varies according to the geographical area, industry (financial or medical jobs pay better than others), and the number of years on the job.